becrevex/OSWP/README.md

 ```

 ## Wireless Eavesdropping
-## Description:
-## This passive attack involves capturing wireless packets in the air for later analysis.
+This passive attack involves capturing wireless packets in the air for later analysis.
-## When to Use:
-## Use during recon or to analyze open or poorly encrypted networks without disrupting them.
+Use during recon or to analyze open or poorly encrypted networks without disrupting them.
-## Why:
-## It reveals sensitive data or credentials transmitted in plaintext, misconfigured encryption, and device behavior.
+It reveals sensitive data or credentials transmitted in plaintext, misconfigured encryption,
+and device behavior.

 ```bash
 airmon-ng start wlan0          # Enable monitor mode on the wireless card